FreeRTOS/FreeRTOS-Kernel-Partner-Supported-Ports/GHS/U2x/README.md

   st.w    r0, 0[r20]
    ```
    3. The `FXU unit` is only available on `core 0`.
 Users must ensure that FXU operations are restricted to `core 0` by using the `vTaskCoreAffinitySet` function provided by FreeRTOS SMP.
-   4. Set the macro `configENABLE_FXU` to `1` to enable the `FXU unit`; otherwise set `0` to disable `FXU unit`.
+   4. Set the macro `configDISABLE_FXU` to `1` to disable the `FXU unit`; otherwise set `0` to enable `FXU unit`.
+   5. Set the macro `configDISABLE_FPU` to `1` to disable the `FPU unit`; otherwise set `0` to enable `FPU unit`.
-   5. This port supports both U2Ax and U2Bx devices.
+   6. This port supports both U2Ax and U2Bx devices.
 The user must configure `configDEVICE_NAME` with the value `U2Bx_DEVICES` or `U2Ax_DEVICES` to specify which device is being used.
-   6. The User can configure the interrupt priority of the OSTM Timer using `configTIMER_INT_PRIORITY`, with 16 levels available (0 being the highest priority and 15 the lowest).
+   7. The User can configure the interrupt priority of the OSTM Timer using `configTIMER_INT_PRIORITY`, with 16 levels available (0 being the highest priority and 15 the lowest).
-   7. This port also supports the configuration of contiguous CPU cores in FreeRTOS, allowing the user to set task affinity for execution on specific cores or subsets of cores.
+   8. This port also supports the configuration of contiguous CPU cores in FreeRTOS, allowing the user to set task affinity for execution on specific cores or subsets of cores.

 ## Other Relevant Information